-The roles of Indigenous women and gender diverse people have changed since the beginning of European contact.
-Once held in high regard as leaders and givers of life, Indigenous women and gender diverse people have been devalued not only because they are Indigenous people, but also because they are women or gender diverse.
+The roles of Aboriginal women have changed since the beginning of European contact.
+Once held in high regard as leaders and givers of life, Aboriginal women have been devalued not only because they are Aboriginal people, but also because they are women.
 In fact, they have a harder time going to school, getting a job or getting access to social services than any other group in Canada.
-Indigenous women and gender diverse people and their children are more likely to live in poverty, with poor physical and mental health.
-Too often, violence plays a central role in the lives of Indigenous women and gender diverse people.
+Aboriginal women and their children are more likely to live in poverty, with poor physical and mental health.
+Too often, violence plays a central role in the lives of Aboriginal women.7

 NWAC believes that knowing and understanding how colonization, Indian residential schools, and racism have impacted our family structures is essential to building a better life for future generations.
-It is important to acknowledge the impacts of colonization and recognize that it continues to exist and affect Indigenous women, men, gender diverse people and their families.
-By understanding the intergenerational effects of colonization, we can begin to address current issues and create a better future for Indigenous women and girls and gender diverse people.
+It is important to acknowledge the impacts of colonization and recognize that it continues to exist and affect Aboriginal women, men and their families.
+By understanding the intergenerational effects of colonization, we can begin to address current issues and create a better future for Aboriginal women and girls.8

-The legacies of colonization such as the residential schools and the 60s scoop, socio-economic conditions like poverty, and sexism, racism and discrimination have all played major roles in the breakdown of healthy families and communities for Indigenous peoples.
-This is especially noticeable in the high rates of violence experienced by Indigenous women, who face life-threatening, gender-based violence, and experience more violent crimes than non-Indigenous women.
+The legacies of colonization such as the residential schools and the 60s scoop, socio-economic conditions like poverty, and sexism, racism and discrimination have all played major roles in the breakdown of healthy families and communities for Aboriginal peoples.
+This is especially noticeable in the high rates of violence experienced by Aboriginal women, who face life-threatening, gender-based violence, and experience more violent crimes than non-Aboriginal women.9

-According to Statistics Canada's 2009 General Social Survey, Indigenous women experience much higher rates of violence than non-Indigenous women.
+According to Statistics Canada's 2004 General Social Survey, Aboriginal women experience much higher rates of violence than non-Aboriginal women.
 Statistics Canada also reported the following findings: